hakonhall/re/README.md

 There are two main use cases of `re`: Recursive egrep described here, and replacement described in the next section.

-`re` is just a shorthand for `grep -rEI` - the following are equivalent:
+`re` is just a shorthand for `grep --recursive --extended-regexp --binary-files=without-match`.
+The following are equivalent:

 ```
 $ re REGEX